 Mike Trout will always be the headliner, but maybe La Stella can become a valuable sidekick in L.A. for the foreseeable future.

 Want more underdog stories like this?
-Subscribe to our newsletter to be the first to know about new stories and gain instant access to our Underdog Secrets guide.
+Subscribe to our newsletter to be the first to know about new stories.